LinkageIO/Camoco/docs/tutorial.rst

 Building Camoco Objects
 =======================

-The first camoco object we are going to build is the RefGen object.
+The first Camoco object we are going to build is the RefGen object.
 This is needed because most of the other objects need a reference in order to properly interpret gene IDs.
 For example, if you look at the first few lines of the file go gene mapping, you'll see `GRMZM2G061764_P01` which corresponds to a maize gene.
 Without the RefGen object, Camoco has not information about